'CAT' friendly interacting

 Avoid interacting with your cat when they’re hiding, eating, sleeping, playing with a toy on their own, or when they seem frightened, frustrated or in pain.
 If you think your cat could be in pain, contact your vet.

-The ‘CAT’ approach was developed by Dr Lauren Finka, research associate at Nottingham Trent University, whilst advising Battersea Dogs and Cats Home on how to reduce stress for their cats – https://www.frontiersin.org/articles/10.3389/fvets.2021.714143/full.
+This approach to interacting with cats was developed by Dr Lauren Finka, research associate at Nottingham Trent University, whilst advising Battersea Dogs and Cats Home on how to reduce stress for their cats – https://www.frontiersin.org/articles/10.3389/fvets.2021.714143/full.

 Image courtesy of Battersea Dogs and Cats Home.